Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Barking

 Barking at the phone is a common problem, especially in multi-dog households.
 You can try getting someone to phone you several times at a pre-arranged time, and not pick up the phone.
 Say 'Good dogs' to the dogs for telling you the phone has rung, then tell them to lie down.
 When they have done so and are quiet, reward them.
+There is often a ringleader whom you can keep on the leash in a downstay while you talk.

 Begging

 Not everyone worries about begging, but you need to exercise some control over this, or the dog may try to take food off your plate before you can eat it yourself.
-Don't feed your dog titbits while you are eating, because it tends to make him more inclined to beg in a pushy way.
+If you feed your dog titbits while you are eating, it may encourage him beg in a pushy way, especially if he is a naturally pushy dog.
 Feed him a titbit from your food at the end of your meal if you don't mind wistful eyes waiting until you finish.
-If you can't stand any form of begging, just don't feed him while, or just after you eat, or you are training him to beg.
-You can save any of your leftovers until his mealtime, and put them in his bowl.
-Do remember that not all human food is good for dogs - see Dogs and Diet.
+Remember though, any guests you have round for meals may not be as tolerant as you are, and may be unnerved by being stared at while they eat!

 Bitches In Season